qyurila/inventorysorter/README.md

 The current available options for the sort order are:

 - Quark
-  - Identical to the original, except that torch comes before foods
+  - Identical to the original, except that torch comes before foods: Check the differences on GitHub Repo.
 - Creative Tab
   - Could be not 100% accurate
-- Raw Item ID
+- Raw Item ID (Registered Order)
-  - Same as the default order in JEI etc.
+  - Same as the default order in JEI etc. (on ~1.19.2)
 - Item (Original) Name
 - Item Display Name